Pylint JSON report to HTML

 A pylint JSON report file to HTML: pylint is used to generate a JSON report, and this tool will transform this report into an HTML document:

-usage: pylint-json2html [-h] [-o FILENAME] [-t FILENAME] [-f FORMAT] [FILENAME] Transform Pylint JSON report to HTML positional arguments: FILENAME Pylint JSON report input file (or stdin) optional arguments: -h, --help show this help message and exit -o FILENAME, --output FILENAME Pylint HTML report output file (or stdout) -t FILENAME, --template FILENAME Jinja2 custom template to generate report -f FORMAT, --input-format FORMAT Pylint JSON Report input type (json or jsonextended)
+usage: pylint-json2html [-h] [-o FILENAME] [-e OUTPUT_ENCODING] [-t FILENAME] [-f FORMAT] [FILENAME] Transform Pylint JSON report to HTML positional arguments: FILENAME Pylint JSON report input file (or stdin) optional arguments: -h, --help show this help message and exit -o FILENAME, --output FILENAME Pylint HTML report output file (or stdout) -e ENCODING, --encoding ENCODING Encoding used to write output file (if not stdout); default to utf-8 -t FILENAME, --template FILENAME Jinja2 custom template to generate report -f FORMAT, --input-format FORMAT Pylint JSON Report input type (json or jsonextended)

 Since its 1.7 version, Pylint does not provide an HTML output format.
 The release notes say that:

 It was lately a second class citizen in Pylint, being mostly neglected.
 Since we now have the JSON reporter, it can be used as a basis for building more prettier HTML reports than what Pylint can currently generate.
 This is part of the effort of removing cruft from Pylint, by removing less used features.